-Simple use glue/adhesive to stick the rubber rolls to the floor.
+Simple use of glue/adhesive to stick the rubber rolls to the floor.
 Ideal for permanent and seamless flooring.
-Glue down method is ideal to be used in areas where temperature fluctuates.
+Glue glue-down method is ideal to be used in areas where temperature fluctuates.

 Tiles are easier to handle than heavier rolls and are easy to install as they require little cutting and interlocking tiles are available.
 Many interlocking rubber tiles are flappable, doubling the life of the floor.

-Ideal for small spaces like residential gyms, small retail areas such as kiosks, etc. Rubber tiles are resistant to scuffs, scratches ad indentations.
+Ideal for small spaces like residential gyms, small retail areas such as kiosks, etc. Rubber tiles are resistant to scuffs, scratches and indentations.